J. Lawton Collins: Western theater

 VII Corps played a major role in the Normandy landings in June 1944 and the subsequent Battle of Normandy, including Operation Cobra.
-Collins was a favorite of the 21st Army Group commander, General Sir Bernard Montgomery, who after Operation Goodwood laid the path for VII Corps to break out in Operation Cobra on 27 July 1944.
-After Cobra was the Battle of the Falaise Pocket, which completed the destruction of the Wehrmacht in Normandy, the corps then took part in the liberation of Paris and the Allied advance from Paris to the Rhine.
+Collins was a favorite of the British 21st Army Group commander, General Sir Bernard Montgomery, who after Operation Goodwood laid the path for VII Corps to break out in Operation Cobra on 27 July 1944.
+VII Corps is perhaps best known for the leading role it played in Operation Cobra; less well known is Collins' contribution to that plan.

+After Cobra was the Battle of the Falaise Pocket, which completed the destruction of the Wehrmacht in Normandy, with the corps then taking part in the liberation of Paris and the Allied advance from Paris to the Rhine.

+Collins (far right), overseeing an air ground liaison briefing for Lieutenant General Carl Spaatz (glasses) and Lieutenant General James Doolittle (seated), at Collins' corps headquarters.
+Münsterbusch, Germany, November 19, 1944.

 In early September VII Corps took approximately 25,000 prisoners during the Battle of the Mons Pocket.
 It later broke through the Siegfried Line and endured heavy fighting in the Battle of Hürtgen Forest.
 VII Corps later played a major role in the Battle of the Bulge, the largest battle on the Western Front during World War II, and finally took part in the Western Allied invasion of Germany.
-VII Corps is perhaps best known for the leading role it played in Operation Cobra; less well known is Collins' contribution to that plan.